Eliud Mbilu: Education

 Simon Mbilu attended Kitui Primary School and then Kitui School.
 He was later accepted to Shimo La Tewa High School where he completed form five and six at the top of his class.
 He applied and was accepted to Makerere University where he intended to study Law.

 At this time, Kenya was a new country and had just attained independence.
 The Kenya Armed Forces was on a quest to recruit the country's top talent and as a result he was subsequently drafted into the Kenya Navy.

 He was also able to attain further training and studies at the Britannia Royal Naval College under the sponsorship of the Kenyan navy.

 Career

-In 1978, The first Kenya Navy Commander Lieutenant Colonel Kimaro was killed in a road accident; Mbilu, a Major at the time took over the command of the Navy as Major E S Mbilu.
+In 1978, when the first Kenya Navy Commander Lieutenant Colonel Kimaro was killed in a road accident, Mbilu, a Major at the time, took over the command of the Navy as Major E S Mbilu.

 He served for ten years until his retirement in 1988 where he was replaced by Brigadier JRE Kibwana.

 After his navy career, he also served briefly as chairman of the Kenya Airports Authority.

 In 1994, he was appointed by former President Daniel arap Moi to serve in the Commission of Inquiry into the Mtongwe ferry disaster headed by Justice Msagha Mbogholi.